LuyaoRen/pangenome-sd-genes-workflows/README.md

 ## Overview

-This repository contains two linked Snakemake pipelines for characterizing paralogous, protein-coding genes located within segmental duplications (SDs) across a panel of phased genome assemblies (HPRC/HGSVC):
+This repository contains two linked Snakemake pipelines for characterizing paralogous SD genes located within segmental duplications (SDs) across a panel of phased genome assemblies (HPRC/HGSVC):

 1. **`phylo_tree`** — extracts each paralog's sequence from every phased haplotype assembly, builds a multiple sequence alignment (MSA) of the shared intronic region, infers a maximum-likelihood phylogenetic tree (IQ-TREE2), and assigns every haplotype copy to a clade/paralog group.
 2. **`paralog_variants`** — takes the clade assignments and tree from `phylo_tree`, regroups sequences per clade, calls variants against the clade consensus, annotates them with Ensembl VEP, and summarizes copy-number and fixation status per gene family.